FAQ

 Do I need to book tickets in advance?

-While booking tickets in advance is recommended to ensure availability, especially during peak periods, SAKA Museum tickets can also be purchased on the spot at our front office.
+Booking in advance is recommended to ensure availability, especially during peak periods.
+Tickets can also be purchased on the spot at our Front Office.

 How I can purchase tickets to SAKA Museum?